 When you search online for ‘learn to play the violin’ there are no less than 41,000,000 results.
 You can watch millions of videos with musicians sharing everything from how to hold the bow for beginners to how to play a concerto.
 There is free sheet music for every song you can think of, free ebooks to teach you about music theory or popular blogs groups and communities where you can integrate yourself and your self-study routine.

-Private violin lessons are the traditional route that most violinists take.
+Private violin lesson are the traditional route that most violinists take.
 The reason for this is not just because having a private violin tutor carries prestige.
 But learning how to play the violin is not just about how to use your bow and the strings to create the best sound.

 If you are serious about becoming a violinist, then you need to bring together all of the elements of a talented musician.